 piCxr: On success, this value is a 16-bit session index that can be used in conjunction with the value returned in the pulTimeStamp parameter to link two Session Contexts on the server.
 On failure, the value of this field is undefined and SHOULD be ignored.
-For details about how to link Session Contexts and the reason why a client might request to do so, see the ulIcxrLink parameter.<31>
+For details about how to link Session Contexts and the reason why a client might request to do so, see the ulIcxrLink parameter. <30>

 The client saves this value and associates it with the session context handle.
-It is the session index returned in a RopPending ROP response ([MS-OXCROPS] section 2.2.14.3) on calls to the EcDoRpcExt2 method, as specified in section 3.1.4.12.
+It is the session index returned in a RopPending ROP response ([MS-OXCROPS] section 2.2.14.3) on calls to the EcDoRpcExt2 method, as specified in section 3.1.4.2.
 The RopPending ROP response tells the client that a Session Context on the server has pending notifications.
 If a client links Session Contexts, a RopPending ROP can be returned for any linked Session Context.

 rgwClientVersion: The client MUST pass the version number of the highest client protocol version it supports.
 This value will provide information to the server about the protocol functionality that the client supports.
-For details about how version numbers are interpreted from the wire data and the expected client behavior, see section 3.2.4.1.2.
+For details about how version numbers are interpreted from the wire data and the expected client behavior, see section 3.2.4.1.3.

 rgwServerVersion: On success, this value is the server protocol version that the client uses to determine what protocol functionality the server supports.
 On failure, the value of this field is undefined and SHOULD be ignored.
-For details about how version numbers are interpreted from the wire data and the expected server behavior, see section 3.1.4.11.3.
+For details about how version numbers are interpreted from the wire data and the expected server behavior, see section 3.1.4.1.3.
 The client saves this value and associates it with the session context handle.

 pulTimeStamp: If a client requests to link the Session Context that is created by this call to a previously created Session Context, the client MUST pass on input the session creation time stamp returned in the pulTimeStamp parameter on a previous EcDoConnectEx method call.
-If the client is not requesting to link Session Contexts, the client passes value 0x00000000.<32>
+If the client is not requesting to link Session Contexts, the client passes value 0x00000000.State of the client is not requesting to link Session Contexts, the client passes value 0x00000000.